elunna/nerfhack-changelog/README.md

 * lords and princes never get negative weapons or armor (xnh)
 * lieutenants are considered lords (xnh)
 * master liches and arch-liches can see invisible (FIQ)
-* mastodon is now huge; strengthened butt attacks from 4d8 to 4d16
+* mastodon is now huge; strengthened butt attacks from 4d8 to 4d16; increased difficulty
 * mastodon gets a hug attack and can berserk (Evil)
 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)